d2l-ai/d2l-en/chapter_recurrent-neural-networks/bi-rnn.md

 # Bidirectional Recurrent Neural Networks

-So far we assumed that our goal is to model the next word given what we've seen so far, e.g. in the context of a time series or in the context of a language model.
+So far we assumed that our goal is to model the next word given what we've seen so far, e.g., in the context of a time series or in the context of a language model.
 While this is a typical scenario, it is not the only one we might encounter.
 To illustrate the issue, consider the following three tasks of filling in the blanks in a text:

 1. `I am _____`
 2. `I am _____ very hungry.`
 3. `I am _____ very hungry, I could eat half a pig.`

 Depending on the amount of information available we might fill the blanks with very different words such as *'happy'*, *'not'*, and *'very'*.
 Clearly the end of the phrase (if available) conveys significant information about which word to pick.
 A sequence model that is incapable of taking advantage of this will perform poorly on related tasks.
-For instance, to do well in named entity recognition (e.g. to recognize whether *Green* refers to *Mr. Green* or to the color) longer-range context is equally vital.
+For instance, to do well in named entity recognition (e.g., to recognize whether *Green* refers to *Mr. Green* or to the color) longer-range context is equally vital.
 To get some inspiration for addressing the problem let us take a detour to graphical models.

 ## Dynamic Programming